kap83/gallery-mgmt-app/README.md

 ## Functionality

 This tool includes seed data for project managers, exhibitions, artists, and artworks.
 As this tool is intended for project managers, there is no registration form.
 For testing purposes, use one of the username and passwords included in the project manager seed file to sign in.
 Then feel free to add your own artists and art and/or create your own exhibitions, or edit or delete existing ones (only the manager who created the particular exhibition can edit/delete it).
+Of note, to delete individual artworks, you must do it through the artist's page.

 ## Installation issues

-If you're having any issues, installing vips using rails commands.
-Use brew install vips.
+If you're having any issues installing vips using rails commands, use brew install vips.

 ## Citations